AntoineAssal/AntoineAssal/README.md

 <!--**AntoineAssal/AntoineAssal** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.-->

-- 👨‍💻 I'm a Computer Science and Engineering Student at Concordia University.
+- 👨‍💻 I'm a Computer Science Student at Concordia University.
 - 💼 I’m a Junior Dev working on a healthcare platform.
 - 📚 I’m currently learning everything about Frontend and Backend technologies with some DevOps 😅
 - ✨ I'm into gaming, music, poetry (lyrics), graphic/UI design and the color green 💚